alayoalex/learning-python/README.md

 9. [ ] Quiz Application.

 #### Machine Learning, Neural Networks and Deep Learning.
-1. [ ] Neural Network to predict baseball player peerformance based in their traditional and advanced stats.
+1. [ ] Neural Network to predict baseball player performance based in their traditional and advanced stats.

 #### General purpose terminal applications.
 1. [ ] App or script to reproduce a bible promise when computer starts.
 It can be done reproducing a chunk of andio or with a speaker reading automatically a text.